kevinzhuang01/srp_2025/_profiles/emmanuellaejichukwu.md

 topical_areas: Artificial Intelligence and Intelligent Systems; Educational Sciences;
   Other Engineering and Technologies; Statistics and Probability; Visualization and Human-Computer Systems
+motivation: As a PhD student in Industrial and Systems Engineering, I am eager to expand my research experience and build meaningful collaborations that broaden my expertise.
+I want to join the Sustainable Research Pathways program because it aligns closely with my interests in artificial intelligence, data science, and sustainable systems.
+I look forward to learning from and working alongside faculty whose research integrates computation, sustainability, and societal impact.
+I am particularly drawn to research that uses computation and data analysis to promote sustainability and equity.
+My curiosity about how AI systems improve human life has evolved into a deeper interest in how these systems can be designed to be fair, transparent, and sustainable.
+In my course projects, I have applied AI and machine learning to analyze complex datasets in education and healthcare, developing algorithms that support decision-making and systems optimization.
+I have also earned professional certifications in AI to strengthen my technical foundation and prepare for interdisciplinary collaboration.
+  Beyond coursework, I actively engage with professional communities.
+I have presented my research at the Institute of Industrial and Systems Engineers (IISE) conference in the Data Analytics track and continue to attend workshops on sustainability and AI to stay connected to emerging research.
+These experiences have expanded my network and deepened my commitment to bridging technical innovation with real-world relevance.
+  Through the Sustainable Research Pathways program, I hope to apply my skills to projects that explore the intersection of technology, equity, and resilience.
+I am especially interested in how AI and high-performance computing can advance sustainable manufacturing, energy efficiency, and equitable technology adoption.
+Collaborating with researchers at national laboratories will help me strengthen my ability to scale AI models for large, data-intensive problems and contribute to solutions that create lasting social and environmental impact.
+Finally, I see SRP as an opportunity to learn, contribute, and grow as a scholar who advances sustainability through innovative, inclusive, and human-centered applications of AI.
 image: "/assets/images/pictures/emmanuella_ejichukwu.jpg"
 ---